Ericdiii/Coursera-Deep-Learning/Neural Networks and Deep Learning/Week 1 Quiz.md

 ## Week 1 Quiz - Introduction to deep learning

-1. What does the analogy “AI is the new electricity” refer to?  **1/1 point**
+1. What does the analogy “AI is the new electricity” refer to?&emsp；**1/1 point**

     - [x] Similar to electricity starting about 100 years ago, AI is transforming multiple industries.
     - [ ] Through the “smart grid”, AI is delivering a new wave of electricity.